When it comes to garment constructions, sewing your hem represents the finish line.

 So here’s how you take command of this technique.
 For example, let’s say we want a narrow hem with a finished width of ¼ inch…

-- First, stitch a line of stitching at a ¼ inch from the raw edge.
+- First, stitch a line of stitching at a ¼ inch from the raw edge all the way around.

-- Then, use that line of stitching as a guide to fold up the hem allowance and press.
+- Then, use that line of stitching as a guide to fold up the hem allowance to the WS and press.
+Make sure that the stitching line is NOT visible from the WS or on the fold.
+See the image in the upper right corner.

 - Next, fold again and press.